Agape

 * Adult Volunteers Only *

 Casa de Los Pobres has an extensive outreach program, a medical and dental clinic, and serves 23,000 hot meals monthly to the very poor.
-The Franciscan Sisters visit their clients, providing a weekly supply of basic food stuffs, and have a school support program for the children in the families they visit.
+The Franciscan Sisters visit their clients, provide a weekly supply of basic food stuffs, and have a school support program for the children in the families they visit.
 In addition to the monthly stipend, we give up to $6,000 each year for the education support program, and food and other requested articles when we visit.
-A few years ago we paid for the materials for repainting their facility.
-Currently they are supporting more than 200 Haitian refugees in addition to their other works.
+A few years ago we paid for the materials for repainting their facility and helped them buy a pickup truck.

 The teenage mothers and their children at Madres Solteras (Single Mothers) are provided with shelter, food, medical aid.
 The children of school age are able to attend school while their mothers have access to high school education and help with parenting skills.
 The facility has been enlarged over the years from one house with bedroom dorms and a shared kitchen to a second adjoining house with several bathrooms, large dorms, a meeting room.
 Over the years our financial aid has helped the Sisters to install a complete commercial kitchen, remodel a bathroom, a metal safety hand rail on the outside cement steps to the lower level, mattresses and bed clothing, sewing machines, some medical supplies, a new roof.
 When visiting we take food and cleaning supplies.
-This year we paid $10,000 towards a SUV to replace their car and funds for building repairs.
+Capital type projects include $10,000 towards a vehicle in 2022, $3,500 for repairs to the living room and inclusion of a chapel in 2023, and in 2025 they received $15,000 towards the construction of two bedrooms.

-Mr. Lynch’s Kindergarten provides a morning kindergarten experience to about 75 children who live by the former city dump.
-Over the years we have bought a video projector, an all-in-one laser printer and we purchase the complete school uniforms for the children, as well as stockings filled with gifts at Christmas.
-We also held an on-site work seminar with their teachers by an arts teacher from Palos Verdes to provide classroom materials and expertise for their art projects.
+Mr. Lynch’s Kindergarten provides a morning kindergarten experience to about 35 children who live by the former city dump.
+Over the years we have bought a video projector, an all-in-one laser printer and each year with we purchase the complete school uniforms for the children, as well as stockings filled with gifts at Christmas.

-Caritas de Dios (“Little Faces of God”) was established a few years ago by two families who could not get care for their special needs children.
+Caritas de Dios (“Little Faces of God”) was established in 2007 by two families who could not get care for their special needs children.
 On land provided by the city, several discarded mobile classrooms given by a school district in San Diego have been refurbished, water has been piped to the facility, bathrooms have been installed and the 125-plus children with disabilities now receive education and care.
 There is a psychologist, a special education teacher, an aide and help from parents and grandparents who “pay their tuition” with volunteering.
 The older siblings of the disabled receive day care after school while the younger ones are cared for all day, so the parent(s) may work.
 The mother and children are often abandoned.
-Agape built an enclosed dining room, remodeled their kitchen and helped repair a retaining wall by their athletic field, as well as provided school supplies and the same arts teacher from Palos Verdes came with us for a similar teacher session as at the Kindergarten.
-This year, we provided about $6,500 for water and sewer lines connecting two new portable classrooms.
+Agape built an enclosed dining room, remodeled their kitchen and helped repair a retaining wall by their athletic field, as well as provided school supplies.
+Carita de Dios received the following funds in the past few years: $10,000 for repairs to several buildings caused by heavy rains, provided $12,000 to help build their solar energy project to make them independent from the electric company, and in 2025 $20,000 for ground prepartion their primary school rooms repurposed from health clinic mobile buildings.

 Casa de Cuna (“House of the Crib”) is a Convent and daycare center run by nuns for the children of the working poor.
 They provide breakfast and lunch as well as classroom learning for about 50 children.
-In addition, they have overnight facilities for children when parents are working away from the area or on night shift.
 Our monthly checks help pay for teacher salaries, electricity, water and other utility bills.
 Many years ago, Agape coordinated with a Tijuana youth detention center to construct the dining room tables and chairs still in use there.
-This year we sent $12,600 for infrastructure repairs.
+Casa de Cuna received $12,250 for roof repair and eaves for the main building and classrooms in 2023.

-In a normal year, we make five trips to Tijuana and visit two charities on each trip.
+In a normal year, we make at least six trips to Tijuana and visit two charities on each trip.
 Beforehand, we contact them and find out what they need in the way of food, cooking or cleaning supplies, dishware and so forth.
-On a typical trip we being about $500 worth of purchases to each charity.
-Monthly we currently send $2,400 in checks ($28,800/year).
-Our annual income is approximately $35-40,000 and our largest contributor is the Palos Verdes Resale Thrift Shop ($32,000 in 2021), about 75-80 percent of our income.
-We also have two large, one-time donations: $40,000 dedicated for infrastructure projects at $10,000 per year and a $20,000 Trust Fund donation for increased monthly payments over the next four years.
+On a typical trip we being about $1,000 to $1,200 in food and other items requested by each Charity.
+Monthly we currently send $2,850 in checks ($34,200/year).
+Our largest contributor is the Palos Verdes Resale Thrift Shop at $30,000-$35,000, about 75-80 percent of our income.

 Contact